cestpasphoto/misc_tools/README.md

 # misc_tools
-Various tools, especially OS admin or backup tools
+Various tools, especially OS admin or backup tools, in either bash or python.
+See details in each folder.